JensDyvik/simple-fab-hydroponics/README.md

 - Check PH levels in your tap water.
 Adjust until PH is 5.5?
 - Mix fertilizer with water
 - Add water to grow box.
-The waterlevel should be about 1cmm below the rockwool grodan (only the root should be in the fertilized water)
+The waterlevel should be about 1cm bellow the rockwool grodan (only the root should be in the fertilized water)
 - Transfer the 3D printed rockwool holders with the sprouts from the sprout box to the holes in the lid of the growbox,
 - Make sure no light can reach the water (aluminum foil can be a quick way to cover white/transparent boxes or lids)
 - Add light source and timing cycle